dougbtv/dougbtv.github.io/_posts/2018-10-04-kubernetes-operator-tutorial.markdown

 # Creating our own operator!

 Well, almost!
 What we're going to do now is use Doug's asterisk-operator.
+Hopefully there's some portions here that you can use as a springboard for your own Operator.

 ## How the operator was created